Danylo Hetmantsev: Political views

-He believes that the Ukrainian Institute of National Memory honors Nazism, and therefore its funding should be reduced.
+He believed that the Ukrainian Institute of National Memory honors Nazism, and therefore its funding should not be increased.

 He believes that Ukraine in 2021 has not reached the level of GDP of the Ukrainian SSR, although economists point out that Ukraine after 2016 has much higher GDP and key welfare of Ukrainians than in the Ukrainian SSR, even despite the war with Russia in 2014.